Remorax/Website/content/hero/index.md

 contactText: 'Get In Touch'
 ---

-I am an IRE Research student pursuing B.Tech and MS by Research at IIIT, Hyderabad.
-My area of research interest lies at the intersection of NLP and Deep Learning, and its applications in IRE, particularly **ontologies** and **knowledge graphs**.
+I am an an MS student and Research Assistant at IIIT, Hyderabad.
+My primary area of research interest lies in the application of NLP and Deep Learning algorithms in the domain of **Knowledge Acquisition, Representation and Reasoning**.